 Alright… let’s get started!

-- In a large bowl, mix together your nut butter of choice, honey, and elderberry syrup until smooth.
+- In a large bowl, mix together your nut butter of choice, honey, and organic elderberry syrup until smooth.

 - Stir in oats, shredded coconut, flax seeds, chia seeds (and other optional add-ins) until well combined.